When to Visit Key West, Florida: What to Expect by Season & Month

 Key West Harbor in February

-Art lovers should coincide their visit with the Annual Old Island Days Art Festival.
+Art lovers should overlap their visit with the Annual Old Island Days Art Festival.
 Over 100 fine artists come to Key West to promote their oil paintings, photography, and sculptures.

 March